-- Set the function to ROOM TEMP MIN / MAX or OUTSIDE TEMP/SET POINT.
-The corresponding temperature is displayed. - Turn the adjustment knob clockwise by one notch.
+- Set the function to ROOM TEMP MIN / MAX.
+The average room temperature is displayed. - Turn the adjustment knob clockwise by one notch.
 The maximum room temperature is displayed, alternating with the letters "Hi". - Turn the adjustment knob counterclockwise one notch.
 The room temperature is displayed once again. - Turn the adjustment knob counterclockwise one notch further.
 The minimum room temperature flashes on the display, alternating with the letters "Lo".
 If any minimum or maximum temperature reading is out of range, the controller displays the letter "P" instead of displaying a temperature.

-NOTE: If you let the display flash for more than 10 seconds, the controller resets the min and max temperatures currently in memory (the display stops flashing to indicate the reset has been done).
+NOTE: If you let the display flash for more than 10 seconds, the controller resets the minimum and maximum temperatures currently in memory (the display stops flashing to indicate that the reset has been done).